In the fast-paced digital world, generating quality leads is crucial for the success of any business.

-A tip here is to follow up with your prospects on a regular basis.
+A tip here is to follow up with your prospects regularly.
 But it mustn’t always be a sales pitch.
 Prospects hate sales pitches.
 Follow up with educational content too.

-25. About 80% of B2B marketers are using marketing automation to generate leads (Email Monday).
+37. About 80% of B2B marketers are using marketing automation to generate leads

 The main reason why most companies neglect lead nurturing is because of the stress attached to it especially when you have a big email list.

-But with marketing automation, marketers can automate their leads nurturing process.
+But with marketing automation, marketers can automate their lead nurturing process.

 A 2019 study reveals that 63% of marketers increased their budget for marketing automation.

-The studies also further uncovered the goals for using marketing automation.
+The studies also further uncovered the goals of using marketing automation.

-- 63% use automation for lead generation (this is the major reason companies are investing in marketing automation tools).
+- 63% use automation for lead generation (this is the major reason companies are investing in marketing automation tools, like Kartra).

 - 57% use it for lead nurturing